AD | These project is in collaboration with Gorilla Glue, but all opinions are my own

 We have limited space in our house and even though I love them, real trees take up too much room.
 I’ve made a fun, flat wood slice Christmas tree as an alternative.

 This isn’t my first flat tree, I’ve made a wooden Christmas tree before from wood scraps and old ironmongery.
 I hang this tree in the kitchen every year.
+I’ve even painted a large flat Christmas Tree on my wall.

 That’s the beauty of a flat Christmas tree, they take up so little space you can afford to have more than one in the house.
 There would even be room to hang one on the wall in the narrowest of hallways.